 The company also previewed macOS “Catalina” which is replacing iTunes with its popular entertainment apps — Apple Music, Apple Podcasts and the Apple TV app.

-The Telecom Regulatory Authority of India (TRAI) has warned the broadcasters saying that it will…
+The Telecom Regulatory Authority of India (TRAI) has just announced that its Chairman, P.D.
+Vaghela,…